-What are some of the challenges of managing virtual teams and how can you overcome them?
+What are some of the challenges of managing virtual teams, and how can you overcome them?

 A good way to tackle this is to set business hours, during which instant messaging is acceptable.
 When employees are off the clock, encourage email communication to afford them a sense of privacy.

 In a virtual world, communication could be more daunting for certain individuals.
-Always encourage open communication and foster a communicative culture to ensure efficiency in the work place.
+Always encourage open communication and foster a communicative culture to ensure efficiency in the workplace.

 2. Maintain Productivity and Work Ethic

-Another apparent challenge that many of those in managerial positions face is lack of productivity and work ethic.
+Another apparent challenge that many of those in managerial positions face is a lack of productivity and work ethic.
 It’s easy to be more lax in a comfortable home environment.
 This could lead to incomplete tasks and subpar quality work.

 While this may not be true for some individuals with a strong sense of self-discipline, it’s important to know how to handle those that don’t.
-To combat this, short of undergoing a large employee turnover, is to assign the right tasks to the right people.
+To combat this, short of undergoing a large employee turnover is to assign the right tasks to the right people.

 This would require you to get to know your staff members on a whole new level, identify their strengths and weaknesses and tailor the scope of their work to your advantage.

 If you are hiring someone for the first time, it may be helpful to have a probation period.
-With this, both parties can get acquainted with each other and those involved can get to know the workplace environment.
+With this, both parties can get acquainted with each other, and those involved can get to know the workplace environment.

 Employee burnout is a huge culprit of lowered productivity and morale.
 Organizing group events and initiating a work-life balance plan of action can make all the difference.